ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 <Note>
 Block propagation was disabled in Geth at The Merge.
 Block propagation is now the responsibility of the consensus client.
 Included here for archival interest.
 </Note>

 Block propagation metrics track the rate that the local node hears about, receives and broadcasts blocks.
 This includes:

 - **ingress announcements**: the number of inbound announcements per second.
-Announcements are messages from peers that signal that they have a block to share.
+Announcements are messages from peers that signal that they have a block to share
 - **known announcements**: the number of announcements per second the local node is already aware of them
-- **malicious announcements**: the number of announcements per second that are determined to be malicious, e.g. because they are trying to mount a denial-of-service attack on the local node.
+- **malicious announcements**: the number of announcements per second that are determined to be malicious, e.g. because they are trying to mount a denial-of-service attack on the local node
-- **ingress broadcasts**: the number of blocks directly propagated to local node per second.
+- **ingress broadcasts**: the number of blocks directly propagated to local node per second
-- **known broadcasts**: counts all blocks that have been broadcast by peers including those that are too far behind the head to be downloaded.
+- **known broadcasts**: counts all blocks that have been broadcast by peers including those that are too far behind the head to be downloaded
 - **malicious broadcasts**: the number of blocks which are determined to be malicious per second

 #### Transaction propagation